 - Complete the FAFSA (Free Application for Federal Student Aid) -To be eligible for federal, state, or institutional gift aid, you MUST file the FAFSA.
-A PIN to electronically sign is required of both parents and students for the on-line application.
-You can request a PIN at www.pin.ed.gov.
-Valparaiso University federal school code is 001842.
-You will need this number to complete the FAFSA application.
+A PIN to electronically sign is required for the online application; you can request a PIN at www.pin.ed.gov.
+Valparaiso University’s federal school code is: 001842.

 - Sign the Master Promissory Note —Students receiving a Federal Direct or Federal Perkins Loan for the first time must sign a Master Promissory Note.
-This note details your wish to accept the loan and understand your obligation to pay it back when you graduate or drop below half-time status.
+This note details your wish to accept the loan and that you understand your obligation to pay it back when you graduate or drop below half-time status.

 - Federal Direct Loan promissory notes can be signed electronically any time.
 Click here to begin.